Efficient Derivative-free Bayesian Inference for Large-Scale Inverse Problems: Introduction

-All of the filtering methods to estimate $\theta_n$ given $\{y_\ell\}_{\ell=1}^n$ that we have described so far may be employed in the setting where $y_\ell \equiv y$; repeated exposure of the parameter to the data helps the system to learn the parameter from the data.
+All of the filtering methods to estimate $\theta_n$ given \dzh{$\{y_\ell^{\dagger}\}_{\ell=1}^n$ that we have described so far may be employed in the setting where $y_\ell^{\dagger} \equiv y$}; repeated exposure of the parameter to the data helps the system to learn the parameter from the data.
 In order to maintain statistical consistency, an $N$-fold insertion of the same data $y$ requires an appropriate modification of the data likelihood function and the resulting Bayesian inference step becomes

 Initializing with $\rho_0(\theta) = \rho_{\rm prior}(\theta)$, after $N$ iterations, $\rho_N(\theta)$ is equal to the posterior density.
-The filtering distribution for \eqref{eq:KL_dynamics} recovers this exactly if $y_\ell \equiv y$ and if the variance of $\eta$ is rescaled by $N;$ use of ensemble Kalman methods in this setting leads to approximate Bayesian inference, which is intuitively accurate when the posterior is close to Gaussian.
-We note that the resulting methodology can be viewed as a homotopy method, such as SMC \cite{del2006sequential} and transport variants \cite{reich2011dynamical}, which seek to deform the prior into the posterior in one unit time with a finite number of inner steps $N$ -- foundational papers introducing ensemble Kalman methods in this context are \cite{emerick2013investigation,chen2012ensemble,bocquet2013joint}.
-Throughout this paper we will denote the resulting methods as iterative extended Kalman filter (IEKF), iterative ensemble Kalman filter (IEnKF), iterative unscented Kalman filter (IUKF), iterative ensemble adjustment Kalman filter (IEAKF) and iterative ensemble transport Kalman filter (IETKF).
-Related Bayesian ensemble Kalman methodologies might be found in \cite{ruchi2019transform,iglesias2021adaptive,matveev2021bayesian,tso2021efficient}.
+The filtering distribution for \eqref{eq:KL_dynamics} recovers this exactly if \dzh{$y_\ell^\dagger \equiv y$} and if the variance of $\eta$ is rescaled by $N;$ use of ensemble Kalman methods in this setting leads to approximate Bayesian inference, which is intuitively accurate when the posterior is close to Gaussian.
+We note that the resulting methodology can be viewed as a homotopy method, such as SMC \cite{del2006sequential} and transport variants \cite{reich2011dynamical}, which seek to deform the prior into the posterior in one unit time with a finite number of inner steps $N$ -- foundational papers introducing ensemble Kalman methods in this context are \cite{emerick2013investigation,chen2012ensemble,bocquet2013joint}. \dzh{Adaptive time-stepping strategies in this context are explored in \cite{iglesias2021adaptive,matveev2021bayesian,tso2021efficient}.} Throughout this paper, we will denote the resulting methods as iterative extended Kalman filter (IEKF), iterative ensemble Kalman filter (IEnKF), iterative unscented Kalman filter (IUKF), iterative ensemble adjustment Kalman filter (IEAKF) and iterative ensemble transport Kalman filter (IETKF).